stphnsmpsn/rust-payment-processor/README.md

 executing tasks in parallel and possibly even prioritizing certain types of transactions.

 Having said that, profiling the application against large data sets prior to optimization and having a clear requirement in mind is key to avoiding the trap of premature optimization.
+This approach also allows us to focus our efforts and measure our improvement.

 #### CSV Parsing